serviceprototypinglab/continuum-deployer/README.md

 The Continuum Deployer digests a simple non-standard resources definition file as input for the matchmaking process.

-Please find below an example for a simple resource file:
+Please find below an example for a simple resource file, which can also be found under `examples/resources/default.yaml`:
 ```
 # name: String - Name of node
 # cpu: int or float - Number of CPUs